BouleJaune/zmk/README.md

 # My ZMK Fork
-Just added a docker-compose file to facilitate build and flash To use : docker compose build-left (or right), you need to have the MCU in bootloader mode.
+Just added a docker-compose file to facilitate build and flash To use : docker compose up build-left (or right), you need to have the MCU in bootloader mode.

 And my zmk-config is there as a submodule.